leggedrobotics/open3d_slam/README.md

 `make -j8`
 `make install`

+You can also change the install prefix to point to the desired location.
 Then build the open3d.
 This could take a while (30 min or so).
 Recommended is to do a local install.
 DO NOT BUILD THE PYTHON PACKAGES.
 Refer to installation instructions for conda.